baehyunsol/Sodigy/Portability.md

 If you're to port Sodigy to another platform, please read this document!

 On Linux, Mac and Windows, all you need is a Rust compiler (for now, it's only tested on Linux).
-If your platform is a Rust tier-1 supported, it's 99% guaranteed that Sodigy just works.
+If your platform is Rust tier-1 supported, it's 99% guaranteed that Sodigy just works.
 If it doesn't build, please read the list below and check what's missing.

 ## MSRV

 I always use the latest version.

-TODO: add CI for older versions of Rust.
+For now, Sodigy is tested on...

+- stable 1.74.0
+- nightly 1.76.0 (1fdfe1234 2023-12-06)

+on Ubuntu 23.04.

 ## Nightly